MSF-Collaborate/msf-toolbox/src/msftoolbox/sharepoint/README.md

-# SharePointClient
+# SharePointFileClient

 ## Overview

-`SharePointClient` is a Python class designed to interact with the Office365 SharePoint API.
+`SharePointFileClient` is a Python class designed to interact with the Office365 SharePoint API.
 It provides methods for authenticating, listing files and folders, downloading, uploading, moving, renaming, and recycling files, as well as creating folders.

 ## Features